pandosme/timelapse-server/README.md

 Timelapse-Server
 ================

-Collects images from Axis cameras and stores them in directories so user can generate and play MP4 video at configurable fram rates.
-Images are stored in driectory ~/timlapse/images and recordings are stored in directory ~/timelapase/recordings.
+The [Timelapse ACAP](https://pandosme.github.io/acap/2020/01/01/timelapse.html) makes it easy to create timelapse videosin an Axis camera.
+A server-based solution may be better solution if you have many cameras .
+The timelapse-server collects images from Axis cameras and stores them in directories so user can generate and play MP4 video at configurable frame rates.

 Common use cases:
 * Construction site progress.
 Typically capturing one image every day at sun noon.
-* Monitor slow changes for outdoor seasonas, warehouse stock or rooms.
+* Monitor slow changes for outdoor seasonal, warehouse stock or rooms.
 Typically capturing images based on a timer.
 * Forensic search.
 Typically capturing images on motion detection.

 Features:
 * Web-based dashboard
-* Supports both local cameras (pull images) and remote cameras (push).
+* Supports both local cameras (pull images) and remote cameras (push images).
 * User-selectable image capture triggers
-* Condition filers to limit image capturing only between sunrise and sunset, between dawn and dusk or office hours
+* Condition filters to limit image capturing only between sunrise and sunset, between dawn and dusk or during office hours
-* View status of all on-going recordings
+* View status of all ongoing recordings
 * Inspect frames in timelapse
 * Generate MP4 video
 * Download MP4 video